-The Corridor provides healthy grassland habitat and a diversity of upland coniferous forest habitat at different elevations and in various successional stages.
-In the lower portion of the Corridor, Five Valleys completed a forest health and habitat improvement project in 2019 aimed at fostering old growth conditions, retaining snags and creating new broken top snags, and opening up the forest floor.
+The Corridor provides healthy grassland habitat and diverse coniferous forest habitat at different elevations and in various successional stages.
+In the lower portion of the Corridor, Five Valleys completed a forest health and habitat improvement project in 2019 aimed at fostering old growth conditions, retaining snags, opening up the forest floor, and reducing the risk of wildfire.
 The middle portions of the property were burned in the 1977 Pattee Canyon Fire and have grown into dense even-aged stands dominated by Douglas-fir, larch, and subalpine fir.
 The upper portions of the Corridor open into a wet meadow on the north aspect and into open forest and grassland habitat on the south facing slope interspersed with rocky areas.

-The combination of open grasslands and a diversity of coniferous forest on the Corridor provides foraging habitat and cover for a variety of wildlife species.
+The combination of open grasslands and a diverse coniferous forest on the Corridor provides foraging habitat and cover for a variety of wildlife species.
 Audubon Society bird surveys on the Corridor found a strong representation of breeding migrant songbirds including six warbler species, warbling and Cassin's vireos, and Swainson's and hermit thrushes among others (see Attachment 1.
 Bird Survey Results for Middle and Upper Corridor).
 A night flight migration study on the adjacent Line Ranch indicates that the area is used by many other species during periods of bird migration.
-The Corridor gets some use by elk, but recent data from Montana Fish, Wildlife, & Parks North Sapphires Elk Study and historic data indicate that the Corridor does not provide critical winter or summer range habitat for elk.
-The Corridor provides habitat for red-tailed hawk, dusky grouse, and moose, and potential habitat for other species such as western skink, voles, long-tailed weasel, mule deer, black bear, mountain lion and bobcat.
-The conservation value of the grassland and forested habitats that are protected on adjacent lands.
+The Corridor gets some use by elk, but recent data from Montana Fish, Wildlife, & Parks North Sapphires Elk Study and historic data indicate that the Corridor does not provide critical winter or spring range habitat for elk.
+The Corridor provides habitat for red-tailed hawk, dusky grouse, moose, and black bear and potential habitat for other species such as western skink, voles, long-tailed weasel, mule deer, mountain lion, and bobcat.
+The conservation value of the grassland and forested habitat on the Corridor is enhanced by its proximity to extensive grassland and forested habitats that are protected on adjacent lands.